svin24/svin24.github.io/content/blog/Open-sourcing-video-games.md

 may be re-used.
 You can choose different CC licenses to control the commercialization of your assets and use in derivative works.
 To allow free redistribution and nothing else, the CC-NC-ND license (noncommercial, no derivatives) will do the trick.
-The CC-BY-SA is license the copyleft of creative
+The CC-BY-SA license the copyleft of creative
 commons: it will allow free redistribution, commercialization, and derivative works, *if* the derivatives are also shared with the same rights.
 The permissive approach is CC-0, which is equivalent to releasing your assets into the public